---

 vignette for more information on working with these labels.

-## Reading microdata extracts
+## Reading IPUMS microdata extracts

 Microdata extracts typically provide their metadata in a DDI (.xml) file